kWAYTV/hypixel-ban-tracker-bot/README.md

 1. Clone the repository & install the requirements.
 2. Update the `config.yaml` file with the needed info.
 3. Run the bot with the following command:

 ```bash
 python main.py
 ```

 4. Use the commands to subscribe channels and send the embed on the next bans loop iteration.

 ## 🖐️ Commands

 - `/ping` - Tests the bot.
-- `/log_channel` - Sets the channel where the bot will send logs.
 - `/broadcast` - Subscribes the channel to the Ban Tracker.
+- `/unbroadcast` - Removes this server from ban broadcasts.
 - `.sync` - Syncs the bot commands with the server.
 (You can provide a Guild ID to sync a specific server only)

 ## ⚠️ Disclaimer